Call (0115) 931 51 71 to talk to us about your situation

 Ed Hudson – Serious Injury Guide Plus

-Ed Hudson sustained serious injuries, a C4 fracture of his spinal cord, in a road traffic accident in February 2018.
-Ed originally instructed another firm of solicitors Read more
+Serious injury guide and Ed Hudson.
+Ed sustained serious injuries, a C4 fracture of his spinal cord, in a road traffic accident in February 2018.
+He originally instructed another firm of solicitors but then interviewed a number of leading personal injury law firms and picked Barratts.
+Read more

-Trevor initially came to see us in 2012 following a diagnosis of pleural plaques.
-Although he had no symptoms and appeared healthy, the diagnosis indicated scarring of the lungs.
+Our client, Trevor, received a diagnosis of Pleural Plaques in 2012 and asked if we could help with his industrial disease claim.
 Barratts had been recommended to him by his respiratory physician who suggested he should investigate a claim for compensation.
 Trevor had a history of working with asbestos throughout his working life as a pipe fitter in power station boilers.
 Read more

 Complex Brain Injury Claim following Workplace Accident